Essential Coffee Shop Equipment List: Equipment Needed to Start a Coffee Shop

-Are you envisioning a grab-and-go spot or a cozy neighborhood coffee shop?
-Decide which equipment to prioritize based on your business model – splurge on the espresso machine to attract commuting hipsters or focus on ovens for your grandma’s baked good recipes.
+Are you envisioning a grab-and-go spot or a cozy neighbourhood coffee shop?
+Decide which equipment to prioritise based on your business model – splurge on the espresso machine to attract commuting hipsters or focus on ovens for your grandma’s baked good recipes.

 7. Financing or Leasing